Frank Klopas: International career

 Despite not playing in the team's four biggest matches of the year, Klopas played in the team's remaining four friendlies in 1994 and scored three more goals to finish as the U.S. team's top goal scorer that year, tallying eight goals in 15 appearances.

 Klopas' swan song with the U.S. team came the following year when he was named to the roster for the 1995 Copa América.
 He would appear in five of the team's six games and scored the first goal in a 3–0 shocker over Argentina on July 14, 1995, one of the biggest upsets in U.S. Soccer history.
 He also scored the game-winning goal in the penalty shootout against Mexico in the quarterfinals three days later.
 Just over a year after being knocked out of the World Cup, the Brazilians were once again responsible for the U.S. team's exit, sending them to a 1–0 semifinal defeat on July 20 in Maldonado, Uruguay.
-Klopas played in the team's final two friendlies that year, with his final appearance for the U.S. coming as an 80th-minute substitute for Tab Ramos in a 4–3 win over Saudi Arabia on October 8, 1995 in Washington, D.C.
+Klopas played in the team's final two friendlies that year, with his final appearance for the U.S. coming as an 80th-minute substitute for Tab Ramos in a 4–3 win over Saudi Arabia on October 8, 1995, in Washington, D.C.

-From 1988–1995, Klopas amassed 39 senior international caps, scoring 12 goals.
+From 1988 to 1995, Klopas amassed 39 senior international caps, scoring 12 goals.
 At the end of 1995, Klopas sat fourth on the U.S. all-time goal scoring list behind Bruce Murray, Eric Wynalda and Hugo Perez.
 He now sits 16th on the list and along with Bobby Wood jointly holds the distinction as the U.S. players with the most goals scored without appearing in a FIFA World Cup match.

 Managerial career

 In 2000, the Chicago Fire hired Klopas as the team's strength and conditioning trainer.
-After the 2000 MLS season, he resigned due to personal reasons.
+After the 2000 MLS season, he resigned for personal reasons.
 In 2004, he was named the head coach and general manager of MISL's expansion franchise Chicago Storm.
 He led the team to a playoff berth in its second season but resigned in July 2006.
 In January 2008, he was named the first technical director for the Fire.
 He was appointed the Fire's interim head coach following the dismissal of Carlos de los Cobos in May 2011.
 Klopas earned his first MLS win as coach in a 1–0 victory over the Columbus Crew thirteen days later on June 12.
 The Fire finished the season 8–5–10 under Klopas, just missing the playoffs.
 He coached the Fire through the following two seasons before stepping down after the 2013 season.

 In December 2013, he was named head coach and director of player personnel of the Montreal Impact.
-After a string of poor performances, he was formally relieved of his duties in late August 2015, and replaced on an interim basis by Mauro Biello.
+While he did lead the Impact to a CONCACAF Champions League final in 2015, narrowly losing to Mexican powerhouse Club América, he was formally relieved of his duties in late August 2015 after a string of poor performances, and replaced on an interim basis by Mauro Biello.